manuelangladatort/website/content/project/empirical-aesthetics/index.md

 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
 slides: ""

 ---

-I am interested on both the biological and cognitive aspects of **musical behavior**.
+I am interested on both the biological and cognitive foundations of **sensory valuation** and **aesthetic experiences**, in particular of complex and abstract objects such as music and art.
+How do we experience beauty?
+Why does music move us?
 What makes a good melody?
-Why does music move us?
-How do experience shape auditory perception?
-Why do people listen to (and pay for) the music they do?
+What are the main forces underlying popularity dynamics and fashion?